The Importance of Sleeping Well

 Limit caffeine intake and don’t be caffeinated too late in the day.
 Everyone is different, but I never have coffee after 2:00 PM.

-Get a simple, portable journal (I use these) and start writing down what you eat, how much you exercised, whether or not you drank enough water, etc. More details are better.
+Get a simple, portable journal (the Apple Journal app is fine) and start writing down what you eat, how much you exercise, whether or not you drank enough water, etc. More details are better.

-Put detail and time into this, and soon you’ll start seeing what foods and habits are making you sleep better and worse.
-This strong accountability is the most powerful motivation.
+Put detail and time into this, and soon you’ll start seeing what foods, supplements, and habits are making you sleep better and worse.

-We can look at the data in the morning and conclude our sleep.
-Like, “Those glasses of wine hurt my REM sleep,” or, “I think this tea is helping me fall into deep sleep more quickly.”
+We can look at the data in the morning and make observations such as, “Those glasses of wine hurt my REM sleep,” or, “I think this magnesium is helping me fall into deep sleep more quickly.”

 That’s all we have for now.
-Comment below if you do or do not sleep 8-hours a night.
-Also, do you have questions, stories, or sleep strategies?
+Comment below if you have questions or sleep tips to share.
 Please share those in the comments section as well.
 Sleep tight!

 30-Day Weight Loss Challenge